- The Shepherd Boy and the Wolf

 The king dismounted, giddy and triumphant.
 “Where is your trick now?” he asked.
 His advisors reminded him of the price they’d have to pay, but the king had an answer: “If the snake may eat only what we offer,” he whispered.
 “We shall offer him nothing.”

 Then, swelling his throat like a balloon, the king declared his regal wishes.
 “Let this triumph be proclaimed far and wide,” he said.
-“Let all frogkind be called to gather and witness this our moment of ascendency.
+“Let all frogkind be called together to witness this our moment of ascendency.
 It will keep you and your progeny in power for an age,” he added.

 The counsellors did as the king asked.
-News of the snake’s subjugation was spread throughout the land and when the king prepared to ride again the next day a great crowd of ordinary frogs, and toads, greeted him croaking with excitement and wonder.
+News of the snake’s subjugation was spread throughout the land and when the king prepared to ride again the next day a great crowd of ordinary frogs and toads greeted him, croaking with excitement and wonder.

 But this time, when the king mounted the snake and squeezed its scaly sides with his heels, the snake would not budge.
 “Move, damn you!” the king.
 “I am tired and weak,” the snake replied.
 “I have not eaten in days.
 I fear I am not strong enough to carry you.”